DCC-EX/dcc-ex.github.io/docs/throttles/index.md

 [^9]: ESU Mobile Control Pro is an Android device with additional
     hardware, so can also run the
-    `Engine Driver <software/engine-driver>`{.interpreted-text
+    `Engine Driver <software/engine-driver>` app.
-    role="doc"} app.
 As such it can use the DCC-EX Native protocol when connected to a DCC-EX Command Station.
 It uses the WiThrottle protocol when connected to a WiThrottle server.
 When using Engine Driver and the Native Protocol it is capable of CV programming.

 [^10]: ESU Mobile Control Pro is an Android device with additional
     hardware, so can also run the
-    `Engine Driver <software/engine-driver>`{.interpreted-text
+    `Engine Driver <software/engine-driver>` app.
-    role="doc"} app.
 As such it can use the DCC-EX Native protocol when connected to a DCC-EX Command Station.
 It uses the WiThrottle protocol when connected to a WiThrottle server.
 When using Engine Driver and the Native Protocol it is capable of CV programming.

 [^11]: ESU Mobile Control Pro is an Android device with additional
     hardware, so can also run the
-    `Engine Driver <software/engine-driver>`{.interpreted-text
+    `Engine Driver <software/engine-driver>` app.
-    role="doc"} app.
 As such it can use the DCC-EX Native protocol when connected to a DCC-EX Command Station.
 It uses the WiThrottle protocol when connected to a WiThrottle server.
 When using Engine Driver and the Native Protocol it is capable of CV programming.

 [^12]: See
-    `/reference/software/withrottle-vs-native-commands`{.interpreted-text
-    role="doc"}.
+    `/reference/software/withrottle-vs-native-commands`.

 [^13]: See
-    `/reference/software/withrottle-vs-native-commands`{.interpreted-text
-    role="doc"}.
+    `/reference/software/withrottle-vs-native-commands`.